The new payment system was developed under the support of the Korea International Cooperation Agency (KOICA).

 Neav Chanthana, deputy governor of the NBC, said the payment system plays an important role in promoting economic development by providing an efficient and safe financial infrastructure to facilitate fund transfers and payment activities.
 It is also conducive in accelerating financial inclusion by leveraging newly innovative financial technology in an affordable and widespread manner for the rural population where banks are not available.

-NBC put a tremendous effort in developing and regulating the payment system for its safety, efficiency, competition, and customers’ protection, as well as creating innovation in the payment space.
-She also said that NBC had been working on its development as a priority in order to reduce cash usage and stimulate the use of electronic payment in the economy as well as to promote financial inclusion in line with the government’s financial sector development strategy.
+NBC put a tremendous effort in developing and regulating the payment system for its safety, efficiency, competition and customers’ protection, as well as creating an innovation in the payment space.
+She also said the NBC had been working on its development as a priority in order to reduce cash usage and stimulate the use of electronic payment in the economy as well as to promote financial inclusion in line with the government’s financial sector development strategy.

 Microfinance deposit-taking institution PRASAC’s Executive Vice-President and Chief Marketing Officer Say Sony said that if clients have a PRASAC mobile bank account, Retail Pay will give them the ability to transfer money to account holders at more than 20 member banks.

-In Channy, president of the Association of Banks in Cambodia and president and group managing director of ACLEDA shared that people currently using bank counters to conduct the number of their transactions around 18 percent of ACLEDA’s two million customers.
-The rest use mobile applications and automated centers.
-This year ACLEDA estimates that number will be between 10 to 12 percent.
+In Channy, president of the Association of Banks in Cambodia and president and group managing director of ACLEDA, shared that people currently using bank counters to conduct their transactions number around 18 percent of ACLEDA’s two million customers.
+The rest use mobile applications and automated centres.
+This year ACLEDA estimates that number will be betwen 10 to 12 percent.